Ifex370/flask/README.md

 A very simple Flask app that displays date and time according to the TimeZone rendering on html template.

-- $ pip install -r requirements.txt
+- $ pip3 install -r requirements.txt
-- $ python app.py
+- $ python3 app.py

 That's all 😻!